giogina/SpectraMatcher/documentation/README.md

 # About SpectraMatcher

-## SpectraMatcher: A vibronic spectra analysis tool.
+## SpectraMatcher: Interactive analysis of vibronic spectra

-**SpectraMatcher** is a graphical tool for analyzing and matching computed and experimental vibronic spectra.
-It provides an intuitive interface for importing data, visualizing and interactively adjusting spectra, and automatically assigning peak correspondences.
+**SpectraMatcher** is a graphical cross-platform desktop tool for analyzing and matching **computed and experimental vibronic spectra**.
+Designed for chemists working with **Gaussian** output files, it streamlines **Franck–Condon/Herzberg–Teller** spectral analysis through intuitive visualization, real-time spectrum adjustment, and interactive **peak assignment**.

+It supports automatic import of frequency and vibronic calculations for multiple excited states, overlaying and editing spectra directly on the plot, and exporting publication-ready tables and figures — no coding required.

-The software is open source and actively maintained on [github.com/giogina/SpectraMatcher/](https://github.com/giogina/SpectraMatcher/), where you can find the latest releases, example files, and installation options.
+The software is available open source under the [MIT license](https://opensource.org/licenses/MIT) and actively maintained at [github.com/giogina/SpectraMatcher](https://github.com/giogina/SpectraMatcher/), where you’ll find the latest releases, example files, and installation instructions.

 Check out the features below, or jump right to the [Quick Start Guide](quickstart.md).